Size ranking: 2nd

 Epsilon Virginis, on Virgo’s right wing, is named Vindemiatrix, from the Latin meaning ‘grape-gatherer’ or ‘vintager’, because its first visible rising before the Sun in August marked the beginning of each year’s vintage.
 Ovid in his Fasti tells us that this star commemorates a boy named Ampelus (the Greek word for ‘vine’) who was loved by Dionysus, god of wine.
 While picking grapes from a vine that trailed up an elm tree, Ampelus fell from a branch and was killed; Dionysus placed him among the stars.
-This star’s Greek name, Προτρυγητήρ (Protrygeter), also means ‘grape gatherer’.
+This star’s original Greek name, Προτρυγητήρ (Protrygeter), also means ‘grape gatherer’, the same as in Latin.
 Its importance as a calendar star is demonstrated by the fact that it was one of the few stars named by Aratus and, at third magnitude, was far fainter than the others.

 In Chinese astronomy, northern Virgo was part of an area called Taiwei, a court or palace of the Emperor, where the Privy Council met in camera for administrative and legal discussions.
 This court, also known as the Supreme Palace Enclosure, included parts of Coma Berenices and Leo.
 Taiwei was not in itself a constellation but an area of sky in which events or characters with a common theme were depicted.
 Being an enclosure it was bounded by walls on the east and west, each marked out by a chain of five stars.
 The left (eastern) wall started with Eta Virginis and continued northwards via Gamma (Porrima), Delta, and Epsilon Virginis (Vindemiatrix) to Alpha Comae Berenices.
 The other wall started at Beta Virginis (Zavijava) and ran into Leo, ending at Delta Leonis.
 Within Taiwei, in the area we now consider the ‘bowl’ of Virgo, various faint stars were seen as representing groups of officials and dignitaries such as Sangong (three stars representing seats for three excellencies), Jiuqing (seats for nine ministers, although it consisted of only three stars) and Yezhe, a court usher, represented by a single star, probably 16 Virginis.